open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 * Collection of links that will be associated with the `Span` to be created.
   Typically useful for batch operations, see
   [Links Between Spans](../overview.md#links-between-spans).
+* `Resource` of the `Span` to be created.
+* `InstrumentationLibrary` (name and version) of the `Span` to be created.

+Note: Implementations may "bundle" all or several arguments together in a single object.

 **Return value:**